benbyford/ai-ethics-framework/README.md

 As with the technology itself, this framework will evolve and update to reflect new research, experiences and case studies.
 Again this is only a helpful tool when looking to use AI/ML algorithms to better understand their affect on society, NOT a definitive HOW TO GUIDE.

+### Meaning Flipping

+The framework is largely written in the negative e.g. What negative environmental impact is your design going to have?
+However, it may also be useful to use the framework to concentrate on the positive by flipping some of the meanings to it's binary positive where appropriate e.g. What positive environmental impacts will design have?

 ### Framework formatting